jrkerns/pylinac/README.rst

    .. code-block:: python

-        from pylinac import watch, process
+        from pylinac import process

-        watch("dir/to/watch")  # will run forever
-        process("dir/to/watch")  # will run once and then return
+        process("dir/to/watch")

    And that's it!
 No code to write; no fuss, no muss.
    Analysis settings are `customizable <http://pylinac.readthedocs.org/en/stable/watcher.html#configuration>`_